amcastillejos/skills-github-pages/index.md

 # 👋 Hello!
 I'm [Alisha Castillejos]

 Welcome to my corner of GitHub!
-I'm a web developer with a passion for building creative, interactive experiences — especially ones that live in the browser.
+I'm a web developer with a passion for building creative, interactive experiences.

 ---